 We may seek additional funding through a combination of equity offerings, debt financings, government or other third-party funding and other collaborations, strategic alliances and licensing arrangements.
 These financing activities may have an adverse impact on our stockholders' rights as well as on our operations.
-For example, pursuant to the terms of the convertible promissory notes issued by us in August 2013 in an aggregate principal amount of \$20.0 million, based on the initial public offering price of \$6.00 per share, we will be required to repay in cash, on or before the date 30 days after the completion of this offering, an aggregate of approximately \$2.8 million in principal and accrued interest under these notes in lieu of the issuance of 470,252 shares of common stock upon the conversion of such notes, which, if issued, would cause the holders of the notes, together with their affiliates and related parties, to beneficially own 15% or more of our outstanding common stock following the completion of this offering.
+For example, pursuant to the terms of the convertible promissory notes issued by us in August 2013 in an aggregate principal amount of \$20.0 million, if the full conversion upon the completion of this offering of all outstanding principal and accrued interest under these notes would otherwise cause the holders of the notes, together with their affiliates and related parties, to beneficially own 15% or more of our outstanding common stock immediately following the completion of this offering, or the percentage cap, only a portion of the outstanding balance under the notes will be converted into shares of common stock up to the percentage cap upon the completion of this offering, and we may be required to repay in cash the remaining unconverted balance within 30 days after the completion of this offering.
 In addition, any equity financing, or any issuance of securities that may be converted, exercised or exchanged for shares of our capital stock, will result in dilution to our stockholders and may cause the market price of our stock to decline, and any debt financing may impose restrictive covenants on our operations or otherwise adversely affect the holdings or the rights of our stockholders.
 In addition, if we seek funds through arrangements with collaborative partners, these arrangements may require us to relinquish rights to some of our technologies or product candidates or otherwise agree to terms unfavorable to us.